lorenzo-stoakes/linux-vm-notes/page-tables.md

 the PGD for the process :)

-* The [struct mm_struct][mm_struct] describes a process's general memory state, including a pointer to its PGD, which gives us the means to traverse page tables starting with this.
+* The [struct mm_struct][mm_struct] describes a process's general memory state, including a pointer to its PGD page, which gives us the means to traverse page tables starting with this.

 * A number of functions are provided to make it easier to traverse page